Combustion: Reaction mechanism

 Solid and heavy liquid fuels also undergo a great number of pyrolysis reactions that give more easily oxidized, gaseous fuels.
 These reactions are endothermic and require constant energy input from the ongoing combustion reactions.
 A lack of oxygen or other improperly designed conditions result in these noxious and carcinogenic pyrolysis products being emitted as thick, black smoke.

 The rate of combustion is the amount of a material that undergoes combustion over a period of time.
 It can be expressed in grams per second (g/s) or kilograms per second (kg/s).

 Detailed descriptions of combustion processes, from the chemical kinetics perspective, require the formulation of large and intricate webs of elementary reactions.
 For instance, combustion of hydrocarbon fuels typically involve hundreds of chemical species reacting according to thousands of reactions.

-The inclusion of such mechanisms within computational flow solvers still represents a pretty challenging task mainly in two aspects.
+The inclusion of such mechanisms within computational flow solvers still represents a challenging task mainly in two aspects.
 First, the number of degrees of freedom (proportional to the number of chemical species) can be dramatically large; second, the source term due to reactions introduces a disparate number of time scales which makes the whole dynamical system stiff.
 As a result, the direct numerical simulation of turbulent reactive flows with heavy fuels soon becomes intractable even for modern supercomputers.

 Therefore, a plethora of methodologies have been devised for reducing the complexity of combustion mechanisms without resorting to high detail levels.
 Examples are provided by: